circonus/docs/content/caql/architecture.md

 ## Batch Mode Queries are Federated

-CAQL on IRONdb uses map-reduce style data fetching framework that allows to federate certain computations out to the cluster.
+CAQL on IRONdb uses a map-reduce style data fetching framework that allows federation of certain computations out to the cluster.
 This framework is directly exposed as [/fetch](https://docs.circonus.com/irondb/api/data-retrieval#retrieving-and-transforming-data)-endpoint in IRONdb.
-Prime example include, the following processing patterns:
+Prime examples include the following processing patterns:

 * `find() | stats:sum()` -- select metrics based on a search query and sum the resutlts